AlbertLlebaria/CNN_Satellite_Images/README.md

 Developed models allow the plotting of their predicted values for a visual evaluaion of those.
 To plot the predicted values, make sure weights are stored in the weight directory and the test set contains the tiles to predict.
 Run `python U_Net.py evaluate`, for instance to evalute the results of the U_net model.

+### Result

+Result images are stored in the results folder.
+Test contained FP, FN, TP, TN plots of the predictions in a different set of tiles.
+Then results/predicted containt the predicted green roof areas with.

 ### Green roof potential areas extraction

 Main.py containg the main script to execute the whole sequential model.
 The sequential model uses a U_net_leakyRelu model for roof segmentation and Gdal functionalities to evaluate the predicted segments.
 To run the script make sure data is available in the IN_DIR constant variable and weights to load too WEIGHT_FILE.
 Finally run `python main.py ` for leakyrelu model or  `python main.py relu` for U_net_relu model.